cnp3/ebook/principles/dv.rst

 .. note:: Forwarding tables versus routing tables

    Routers usually maintain at least two data structures that contain information about the reachable destinations.
 The first data structure is the `routing table`.
 The `routing table` is a data structure that associates a destination to an outgoing interface or a nexthop router and a set of additional attributes.
 Different routing protocols can associate different attributes for each destination.
 Distance vector routing protocols will store the cost to reach the destination along the shortest path.
 Other routing protocols may store information about the number of hops of the best path, its lifetime or the number of sub paths.
-A `routing table` may store multipath paths towards a given destination and flag one of them as the best one.
+A `routing table` may store different paths towards a given destination and flag one of them as the best one.

    The `routing table` is a software data structure which is updated by (one or more) routing protocols.
 The `routing table` is usually not directly used when forwarding packets.
 Packet forwarding relies on a more compact data structure which is the `forwarding table`.
 On high-end routers, the `forwarding table` is implemented directly in hardware while lower performance routers will use a software implementation.
 A `forwarding table` contains a subset of the information found in the `routing table`.
-It only contains the paths that are used to forward packets and no attributes.
-A `forwarding table` will typically associate each destination to an outgoing interface or nexthop router.
+It only contains the nexthops towards each destination that are used to forward packets and no attributes.
+A `forwarding table` will typically associate each destination to one or more outgoing interface or nexthop router.